 Listing your vacation rental property on Booking.com will put you in front of a broad audience, increasing your visibility worldwide and helping you get more bookings.
 Property owners and managers can create listings for free, but they are expected to pay Booking.com host fees for all reservations once they start receiving bookings.

-The amount hosts need to pay will vary, depending on the property type, the country where the rental is located, cancellation policy, and more, but the average commission rate is 15%.
+The amount hosts need to pay will vary depending on the property type, the country where the rental is located, cancellation policy, and other factors, but the average commission rate is 15%.